-The written exposure therapy module consists of five (5) weekly one-hour sessions.
+The written exposure therapy module consists of 5 weekly one-hour sessions.
 It is provided on a 1:1 basis.

 This form of treatment has been shown in published studies to be as effective as other treatments for PTSD.
-CBT- X™, however, is completed in less than half the time.
-CBT-X™ is well-accepted by patients.
+CBT- X, however, is completed in less than half the time.
+CBT-X is well-accepted by patients.
 As a result, they are much more likely to finish the course of treatment.

-The CBT-X™ treatment program is designed to be user-friendly.
+The CBT-X treatment program is designed to be user-friendly.
 Patients can learn about it and request services over the Internet.
-Once enrolled, patients can follow their individual progress and the compare it to the progress of others from the website www.PTSDInstitute.com.
-CBT-X™ will be offered on nights, weekends and by video over the phone.
-There is a CBT-X™ Family Support Program available for free.
+Once enrolled, patients can follow their individual progress and the compare it to the progress of others at www.PTSDInstitute.com.
+CBT-X will be offered on nights, weekends and by video over the phone.
+There is a CBT-X Family Support Program available for free.